JakeHRobinson/Events-Platform/README.md

 ## Description

 This project is a comprehensive business events platform designed to streamline event management and participation.
-It leverages cutting-edge technologies to offer a seamless experience for users and administrators alike.
+It leverages cutting-edge technologies to offer a seamless experience for users and administrators.

 ### Technologies Used